thomasmelchers/read-excel-file/README.md

 ## To install

+To be able to run the project, you need to have java and maven installed on your machine.

 First step, need to clone this repo on your machine.
 You need to verify there are tree folders named `incoming`, `processing` and `completed` under teaShop.
 If not, you need to create it.